perangel/warp-pipe/README.md

 **NOTE:** NOT FOR PRODUCTION USE, THIS IS A WORK IN PROGRESS

-`warp-pipe` is a tool for streaming updates from Postgres.
-It uses either logical replication or an audit table to capture changes to your data.
+`warp-pipe` is a simple CDC tool for Postgres.

 ## How does it work